cgolja01/QOSM/README.md

 # QOSM

-[Pronouced "cosm", it will make sense shortly]
+[Pronounced "cosm", it will make sense shortly]

 When compelete, this will be a set of simple models of the QBO.
 These will couple the zonal momentum equation to radiation and ozone photochemistry.
 There will be